 Pickling and Fermenting

 Crisp, tasty pickles are the ultimate test of a canner’s skill.
 Learn how to make a great product every time.
 In addition, we’ll look at the traditional art of fermentation with a hands-on sauerkraut-making session.
-After a short presentation on the basics, teams of no more than four will work together to make and process a batch of quick pickles as well as a jar of sauerkraut from locally grown fresh cukes and cabbage.
+After a short presentation on the basics, teams of four will work together to make and process a batch of quick pickles as well as a jar of sauerkraut from locally grown fresh cukes and cabbage.
 Everyone takes home a jar of fresh canned pickles and starting to ferment sauerkraut!
 Space is limited!

 Tomatoes, Salsa, & Relish

 Learn how to turn the local abundance of tomatoes and fresh vegetables into jars of color and flavor for the dreary days of winter.
-After a short presentation on the basics, teams of no more than four will work together to make and process a batch of salsa from locally grown fresh ingredients.
+After a short presentation on the basics, teams of four will work together to make and process a batch of salsa from locally grown fresh ingredients.
 Everyone takes home a jar of fresh canned salsa!
 Space is limited!